Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_sqlsrv_winsrv_defender/_index.md

   ![Screenshot showing Azure portal deployment of Jumpstart scenario](./portaldeploy.png)

   > **Note:** Azure Arc-enabled SQL Server features such as performance metrics require Standard or Enterprise edition.
-Use *Sql Server Edition* parameter to deploy SQL Server Standard or Enterprise edition on the Hyper-V guest VM.
+Use the *Sql Server Edition* parameter to deploy SQL Server Standard or Enterprise edition on the Hyper-V guest VM.
 Supported values are Developer, Standard, and Enterprise.
 The default is the Developer edition.

   ![Screenshot showing Azure portal deployment creation of Jumpstart scenario](./portaldeploy-create.png)